Matiatia Wharf - 2025 Renewal Works

 What you need to know when we start the work

 We will be doing maintenance work on pier 4 that includes removing 10 piles and replacing them with 6, including a steel pile and removing and replacing the whaler system.
-This work is set to begin late April 2025 and will require temporary closure of Pier 4.
+This work is set to begin late April and will require temporary closure of Pier 4.

-We will also be relocating the out-of-use fuel pump and pontoon by about 6 metres and placing 4 new piles.
+We will also be relocating the out-of-use fuel pump and pontoon by approximately 6 metres and placing 4 new piles.
 This is to accommodate the new Coastguard location and provide an alternative area for dinghy’s, enabling the existing pontoon edge to be kept clear for berthing vessels.

 What to expect during construction